elibenporat/learn-to-code-rust-baseball/articles/08 - Iterator Magic.md

 ## The Relationship Between Height And Weight

 There is a misconception out there that Rust is lacking when it comes to data science.
 In my opinion, this couldn't be farther from the truth.
-We're going to create a multiple linera regression model, all in pure Rust.
+We're going to create a multiple linear regression model, all in pure Rust.

 First, we'll need to convert the height from the text format that looks like `6'2"` into inches.